Madigan's ex-chief of staff indicted for lying to grand jury

 The indictment handed up by a special grand jury in Chicago states Mapes was subpoenaed to testify before the grand jury on Feb.
 12, and that he was granted immunity by prosecutors on March 24 to testify.
 Under the immunity agreement, no testimony or evidence Mapes provided could be used against him in a criminal case unless he committed perjury, gave a false statement or otherwise failed to comply with the immunity order.

 Mapes testified before the grand jury on March 31, according to the indictment.
+Prosecutors wanted to question Mapes about dealings between Madigan and a consultant.
 Asked multiple times about the consultant acting on Madigan's behalf or carrying out work for the Chicago Democrat, Mapes denied knowledge of such a relationship.

 In one exchange, Mapes was asked if he had reason to think the consultant was acting as an agent for Madigan, by doing work for him or carrying out assignments for him.